paolamarsura/paolamarsura/README.md

 :octocat: Hey, welcome!
 I'm Paola Marsura Verreschi
 <br/>
 🌍 Based in São Paulo, Brazil<br>
 👩🏻‍💻 I made a hard - but great - decision and changed my career: from health to tech.
-And now, I'm study Systems analysis and development at PUC Minas.<br>
+And now, I'm study Systems analysis and development.<br>